-The usual duration of treatment for all patients is 7 to 10 days.
+The usual duration of treatment is 7 to 10 days.
 In difficult and complicated infections, a longer course of therapy may be necessary.
-In such cases monitoring of renal, auditory and vestibular functions is recommended, since toxicity is more apt to occur with treatment extended for more than 10 days.
+In such cases monitoring of renal, auditory, and vestibular functions is recommended, since toxicity is more apt to occur with treatment extended for more than 10 days.
 Dosage should be reduced if clinically indicated.